The Near Miss Effect and the Framing of Lotteries: Introduction

 \section{Introduction}

 A miss is as good as a mile.
-This principle points to the fact that failing to achieve a certain goal is considered a failure, regardless of how close one came to success.
+This principle points to the fact that failing to achieve a certain goal is considered a failure, regardless of how close one may have come to success.

-A rational DM should follow this principle in lotteries that are governed by pure chance.
+A rational decision maker (DM) should follow this principle in lotteries that are governed by pure chance.
 That is because coming close to success does not provide any useful information regarding the DM's ability or any indication that success is imminent.
-For example, consider a lottery in which $n$ independent and identically distributed numbers are randomly drawn and participants receive a prize only if they guessed all numbers correctly.
+For instance, consider a lottery in which $n$ independent and identically distributed numbers are randomly drawn and participants receive a prize only if they guessed all numbers correctly.
 In this lottery, one should not hold different interpretations for guessing correctly $n-1$ numbers or none of them.

 Nevertheless, studies have shown that many individuals falsely interpret events in which they come very close to the desired outcome, also known as near miss events, as an indication of imminent success. \cite{Ski53} was the first to identify the near miss effect by claiming that in games of pure chance near miss events reinforce continued play.
-Later studies strengthened his claim by showing that individuals indeed react differently to different kinds of misses (see \cite{Cla09}, \cite{Fox12} and \cite{Sun12} for such studies).
+Later studies strengthened his claim by showing that individuals indeed react differently to different kinds of misses (see \cite{Cla09}, \cite{Fox12}, \cite{Sun12}, and \cite{Sta17} for such studies).\footnote{A different kind of near miss event that we do not analyze in the paper is a disaster that did not occur of was avoided (e.g. a car accident or a hurricane). \cite{Dil12} show that when people interpret these near miss events as disasters that did not occur, they illegitimately underestimate the danger of subsequent hazardous situations and make riskier decision.}

-\cite{Rei86} showed that near misses in slot machine pay-lines resulted in longer playing time.
-He argued that: \begin{displayquote} Commercial gambling systems, particularly instant lotteries and slot machines, are contrived to ensure a higher frequency of near misses than would be expected by chance alone. (p.
+\cite{Rei86} argued that near misses in slot machine pay-lines resulted in longer playing time.
+He also noted that some slot machine manufacturers are aware of that and take that into account in the design of the slot machines: \begin{displayquote} Commercial gambling systems, particularly instant lotteries and slot machines, are contrived to ensure a higher frequency of near misses than would be expected by chance alone. (p.
 32) \end{displayquote} The Nevada Gaming Commission addressed this issue with a 1989 ruling that banned the design and programming of higher frequencies of near misses than chance alone.\footnote{Nevada Gaming Commission (1988, 1989).
 Nevada State Gaming Control Board v.
 Universal Distributing of Nevada.
 Case-No. 88-4.}